A crisis on top of a crisis for children in Sudan

 Every month, UNICEF reported, 55,000 children in Sudan require treatment for the most lethal form of malnutrition.

-UNICEF remains on the ground inside Sudan working with local partners — including 30 NGOs — to deliver emergency supplies to meet urgent needs and to find ways to continue critical programs in health, nutrition, water and sanitation, education and child protection.
+UNICEF remains on the ground inside Sudan working with local partners — including dozens of national and local NGOs — to deliver emergency supplies to meet urgent needs and to find ways to continue critical programs in health, nutrition, water and sanitation, education and child protection.

 UNICEF is also working in neighboring countries to assist refugees fleeing conflict and to support host communities that are themselves in need of humanitarian aid.

 UNICEF, with a presence in Sudan since the 1950s, has been focused on improving critical services and providing support and protection to the most vulnerable children and families.

 - Health: supporting primary health care centers and hospitals, providing supplies including medicines, protecting and strengthening the cold chain to preserve essential medicines including vaccines; providing mental health and psychosocial support to traumatized children